 A detailed description of the Privacy Shield Principles can be found on the website of the U.S. Department of Commerce.

-Where PAYWHIRL collects Personal Data directly from individuals in the EEA or receives it from its European Affiliates, PAYWHIRL, or the respective European Affiliate, will inform those individuals about the purposes for which it collects and uses Personal Data about them; the transfer to PAYWHIRL in the US, the types or identity of third parties acting as controllers to which PAYWHIRL discloses that information, the purposes for which it does so, and the choices and means PAYWHIRL offers individuals for limiting the use and disclosure of their Personal Data, and about the right of individuals to access their Personal Data.
+Where PAYWHIRL collects Personal Data directly from individuals in Switzerland or receives it from its European Affiliates, PAYWHIRL, or the respective European Affiliate, will inform those individuals about the purposes for which it collects and uses Personal Data about them; the transfer to PAYWHIRL in the US, the types or identity of third parties acting as controllers to which PAYWHIRL discloses that information, the purposes for which it does so, and the choices and means PAYWHIRL offers individuals for limiting the use and disclosure of their Personal Data, and about the right of individuals to access their Personal Data.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide Personal Data to PAYWHIRL, or as soon as practicable thereafter, and, in any event, before PAYWHIRL uses the Personal Data for a purpose other than that for which it was originally collected or discloses it for the first time to a third party.

 PAYWHIRL will offer individuals the opportunity to choose (opt-out) whether their Personal Data is (a) to be disclosed to a third party acting as a controller, or (b) to be used for a purpose that is materially different from the purpose for which it was originally collected or subsequently authorized by the individual.
 For sensitive Personal Data, PAYWHIRL will give individuals the opportunity to affirmatively and explicitly consent (opt-in) to the disclosure of their sensitive Personal Data to (a) a third party acting as a controller or (b) the use of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
 PAYWHIRL will provide individuals with reasonable (especially clear and conspicuous, readily available) mechanisms to exercise their choices.